 The goal of the Funk Fellowship is to help support collaborative care with the corresponding schools and departments housed in the Bloomington Regional Academic Health Center (RHAC) through the lens of an academic library.

 What is Interprofessional Practice and Education (IPE)?
 IPE refers to occasions when all learners are systematically prepared to collaborate across professions and with people living in communities to improve population and individual health outcomes through high-quality interprofessional care.
-(IU IPE strategic plan).
+(IU IPE updated curriculum).
 The involved people include: health professionals, health workers, students, residents, patients, families and communities.
 IPE ensures that these folks learn together every day to enhance collaboration and improve health outcomes while reducing costs.
 (About NEXUS IPE).

 Fellowship Details:

-Compensation: $4,500 to be paid at the beginning of the Spring 2023 semester in a lump sum.
+Compensation: $4,500 to be paid during the Spring 2025 semester.

-Position description: Fellowship recipient agrees to work 180 hours (approximately 12 hours/week) during the Spring 2023 semester: January 9, 2023- April 29, 2023.
+Position description: Fellowship recipient agrees to work 180 hours (approximately 12 hours/week) during the Spring 2025 semester: January 13, 2025-May 3, 2025.

 This work involves: